Information for our Cruise Ship Guests

 You can easily book online.
 Payment in full is required.

 We meet you at the port’s Excursion Hub and return you to the port in our van.
-It takes approximately five minutes to travel from the port to the harbor where you board the Kohola or Catabatic for your excursion.
+It takes approximately five minutes to travel from the port to where you board the boat for your excursion.

 One of the biggest concerns visitors to Alaska have is how to prepare for the wide range of weather conditions they may encounter as they travel across our very large state.
 While some visit only a small region or single destination, others will cover as many as a thousand miles.
 Being prepared for whatever Mother Nature may throw at you can be a daunting task.